Microsoft Teams Integration with ServiceDesk Plus

 Now, I head to ServiceDesk Plus and the technician can see the chat from Linda, they can pick up the chat and establish communication with the user.

 - Now that in Microsoft Teams, the users can view the chat communication from ServiceDesk Plus right from within Microsoft Teams, the end user can further communicate with the technician by saying "I need a new software."
-And this
+And this communication

 - Now, we have seen how the chat feature within Microsoft Teams serve as a collaborative platform to communicate with users.
 Now, right from within Microsoft Teams, we're going to access the Request view.
-Using this Request view,
+Using this Request view, we

-we can bring in all the request-based operations from ServiceDesk Plus into one console within the teams.
+can bring in all the request-based operations from ServiceDesk Plus into one console within the teams.
 Now, I have a couple of my open requests being listed over here.
-And I can go ahead and perform operations, such as adding
+And I can go ahead and perform operations, such as adding notes

-notes or closing a ticket.
+or closing a ticket.
 And all these changes will immediately reflect into my ServiceDesk Plus application.
 So, over here, let me refresh this particular request.
-And as you can see, the status of this request, which I have
+And as you can see, the status of this request, which I have updated

-for collaboration, as well as a single console where users can chat, and also use the Request view.
+as well as a single console where users can chat, and also use the Request view.

 Resources for further reading